cloudenochcsis/terraform-aws-3tier-architecture/README.md

 ## Backend Configuration

-This project uses an S3 backend with DynamoDB state locking.
+This project uses an S3 backend with file-based locking.
 Before initializing Terraform:

 1. Run the backend setup script:
 ```bash